Rough Transformers: Lightweight and Continuous Time Series Modelling through Signature Patching: Experiments

 Attention-based architectures are highly parallelizable on modern GPUs, as opposed to traditional RNN models which require sequential updating.
 However, vanilla attention experiences a bottleneck in memory and time complexity as the sequence length $L$ grows.
 As covered above in Section \ref{sec:model}, variations of the signature transform allow the model to operate on a reduced sequence length $\bar{L}$ without increasing the dimensionality in a way that would become problematic for the model.
 This allows us to bypass the quadratic complexity of the model without resorting to sparsity techniques commonly used in the literature \cite{feng2023diffuser,li2019enhancing}.

-Tables \ref{table:eigenworms}-\ref{table:hr} shows that \texttt{RFormer} is competitive when modelling datasets with extremely long sequences (such as EW and the long LOB dataset) without an explosion in the memory requirements. \texttt{RFormer} exploits the parallelism of the attention mechanism to significantly accelerate training time, as the length of the input sequence is decreased substantially.
+Tables \ref{table:hr}-\ref{table:summary1} show that \texttt{RFormer} is competitive when modelling datasets with extremely long sequences without an explosion in the memory requirements. \texttt{RFormer} exploits the parallelism of the attention mechanism to significantly accelerate training time, as the length of the input sequence is decreased substantially.
 In particular, we observe speedups of ${\mathbf{1.4\times}}$ to ${\mathbf{26.11\times}}$ with respect to standard attention, and higher when compared with all methods requiring numerical solutions to ODEs.
 The computational efficiency gains of \texttt{RFormer} are attained due to the signature transform reducing the length of the time-series with minimal information loss.
 The effectiveness of this transformation can be seen from the ablation study carried out in Appendix \ref{app:multiview}.
 This contrasts with NRDEs \cite{morrill2021neural}, which augment NCDEs with local signatures of input data, and find that smaller windows often perform better.
 Furthermore, NRDEs do not experience the same computational gains as \texttt{RFormer} because they must perform many costly ODE integration steps.